-In 2013, Texas enacted a law authorizing a peace officer who takes certain mentally ill persons into custody because they pose a substantial risk of serious harm to self or others to immediately seize any firearm found in possession of the person.1
+In 2013, Texas enacted a law authorizing a peace officer who takes certain mentally ill people into custody because they pose a substantial risk of serious harm to self or others to immediately seize any firearm found in the person’s possession.1

 The officer who seizes the firearm is required to immediately provide the person a written copy of the receipt for the firearm and a written notice of the procedure for the return of a firearm.2 The law enforcement agency holding the firearm must then, as soon as possible, but not later than the 15th day after the date the person is taken into custody, provide written notice of the procedure for the return of a firearm to the last known address of the person’s closest immediate family member as identified by the person or reasonably identifiable by the law enforcement agency, sent by certified mail, return receipt requested.3 The written notice must state the date by which a request for the return of the firearm must be submitted to the law enforcement agency.4 The clerk of the court is required to subsequently advise the law enforcement agency, upon request, whether the person taken into custody was released.5